-As at 31 December 2023 and 2022, the cost to obtain contracts is expected to be recovered or settled within two years.
+As at 31 December 2024 and 2023, the cost to obtain contracts is expected to be recovered or settled within two years.

-(f) Due from related parties are unsecured, interest free and repayable on demand.
+(e) Due from related parties are unsecured, interest free and repayable on demand.

-23. PREPAYMENTS, OTHER RECEIVABLES AND OTHER ASSETS (continued)
+23(a).
+PREPAYMENTS, OTHER RECEIVABLES AND OTHER ASSETS (continued)